yongPIK/BlockDiagonalMFRC/README.md

 # BlockDiagonalMFRC

+A Simple Yet Effective Approach to Multi-Functional Reservoir Computing for Chaotic Time-Series Prediction

+by Kaiwen Jiang, Xingang Wang, and Yong Zou

+Corresponding author: yzou@phy.ecnu.edu.cn

+*Abstract:*

+Reservoir Computing (RC) has been shown to be an efficient paradigm to predict time series in chaotic systems.
+While the extension to Multi-functional Reservoir Computing (MFRC) has become a promising topic, existing methods struggle to handle attractors that are not strictly separated in phase space, severely limiting their applicability.
 We introduce a novel MFRC framework that overcomes this dependence on attractor separation by employing a modular block-diagonal reservoir structure.
 Our approach orthogonally projects different chaotic attractors into independent sub-regions of the reservoir's phase space, achieving effective spatial decoupling and precise reconstruction.

-A Simple Yet Effective Approach to Multi-Functional Reservoir Computing for Chaotic Time-Series Prediction

-by J. K. Jiang, X. G. Wang, and Y. Zou
+This architecture deconstructs a high-dimensional dynamic system into multiple low-dimensional sub-modules, each specifically tuned to capture the dynamics of a particular attractor.
+Based on the natural decoupling observed in the functional network of a reservoir, we further propose incorporating network modularity into the hyperparameter optimization process.
+This approach enhances the multi-functional capability of the traditional reservoir computing.
+Numerical validation demonstrates that our MFRC framework shows versatility and performance in scalability, efficiency, heterogeneous compatibility, and robustness to attractor overlap.
+Therefore, it provides us with a robust and scalable technical framework for multi-functional learning in complex nonlinear systems.

+*Files in the zipped folder:*

 1. Dataset Parameters for Ten Chaotic Systems